 The heads of Unilever, Airbus and GE accused the Vote Leave group of using their names and brands in bad faith to imply their support for the UK to exit the European Union.
 Nissan went one step further and threatened to seek an injunction in the High Court after it said that the Vote Leave group had ignored repeated requests that the company’s logo not be used.
 Nissan also said that it vigorously defends the Nissan brand and intellectual property rights in all markets where it operates.

-Now that the referendum is over and the majority of voters in the UK have voted for Britain to leave the EU, it remains to be seen whether Nissan or any of the other manufacturers will actually pursue legal proceedings against the Vote Leave group (the manufacturers may struggle to prove damage / loss attributable to the alleged infringement and an injunction may be a toothless tiger at this stage since the leaflets are no longer in circulation).
-However, there are a couple points to be taken away from this saga ;–
+Now that the referendum is over and the majority of voters in the UK have voted for Britain to leave the EU, it remains to be seen whether Nissan or any of the other manufacturers will actually pursue legal proceedings against the Vote Leave group (the manufacturers may struggle to prove damage/loss attributable to the alleged infringement of their trade mark and an injunction may be a toothless tiger at this stage since the leaflets are no longer in circulation).
+However, there are a couple of points to be taken away from this saga:

 We’ll start with a no obligation chat where we’ll get to know you and understand your current challenges.